 - Contains parameters of defined SAs

 - security parameter index (SPI)

-- inbound: find right SA
+- \ inbound: find right SA

-- outbound: record right SPI to packet
+- \ outbound: record right SPI to packet

-- sequence number counter (64-bit, may be also 32-bit if negotiated with interoperability to older implementations)
+- sequence number counter (64-bit, may be also a 32-bit value if negotiated with interoperability to older implementations)

-- sequence counter overflow: is rollover permitted or should report to audit log
+- sequence counter overflow: is a rollover permitted or should one to be reported to a audit log

 - anti-replay window: what sequence numbers are valid.
 Contains a 64-bit counter and a bit-map used to determine whether an inbound AH or ESP packet is a replay.
 Anti-replay protection can be disabled.

 - AH parameters: key, algorithm if used

 - ESP encryption, integrity or combined mode parameters

-- SA lifetime: bytecount and/or time interval (soft and hard; entire packet must be delivered in hard lifetime or discarded)
+- SA lifetime: bytecount and/or time interval (soft and hard; entire packet must be delivered in a hard lifetime or discarded)

-- IPsec protocol mode: tunnel or transport
+- IPSec protocol mode: tunnel or transport

 - statefull fragment checking flag

-- bypass flags for DF bit and DSCP values (in tunnel mode)
+- bypass flags for DF bit and DSCP, ECN values (in tunnel mode)

 - path MTU value, if known

 - tunnel endpoint IP addresses